The members of the ICRC Directorate are appointed by the Assembly for four-year terms.

 Helen Alderson, born in 1960, has a degree in political sciences and international relations as well as an MBA.
 She began her career at UNICEF in the field before joining the ICRC in 1985.
 At the ICRC, she held a number of posts at headquarters and in the field including delegate, deputy head of delegation, head of project and head of unit.
 She left the ICRC in 2000 to join the Ethos Foundation and then, in 2002, joined the World Heart Federation where she held the posts of director of development, chief operating officer and then CEO.
 She returned to t he ICRC to take up her current position in 2010.

 Director of Communication and Information Management

 Charlotte Lindsey-Curtet, born in 1967, has a degree in business studies and a master's degree in communication.
 She began her career at the British Red Cross as information and marketing officer and subsequently as head of project before joining the ICRC in 1993.
 She worked in the field for five years as delegate, coordinator and head of sub-delegation.
-She has since held a number of posts at headquarters including head of the " women and war " project, deputy head of division and, most recently, deputy director of Communication.
+She has since held a number of posts at headquarters including head of the " women and war " project, deputy head of division and deputy director of communication.

 Director for International Law and Cooperation